 - A new regional rail hub, Sunnyside Station, connecting Western Queens to the Greater New York City region and Northeast Corridor, to be built as the first element of the Plan (see "What Comes First" below)

-- 60 acres of new open space serving Western Queens communities, alongside new schools, libraries, and other social infrastructure
+- 60 acres of new public open space serving Western Queens communities, alongside new schools, libraries, and other social infrastructure

 - An infrastructure-first approach that includes meeting needs like drainage, open space, and transportation, and Bus Rapid Transit (BRT) line